Wüstite: Wüstite redox buffer

 The formula for magnetite is more accurately written as FeO·Fe2O3 than as Fe3O4.
 Magnetite is one part FeO and one part Fe2O3, rather than a solid solution of wüstite and hematite.
-The magnetite is termed a redox buffer because until all Fe3+ magnetite is converted to Fe2+ the oxide mineral assemblage of iron remains wüstite-magnetite, and furthermore the redox state of the rock remains at the same level of oxygen fugacity.
-This is similar to buffering in the H+/OH− acid–base system of water.
+Magnetite is termed a redox buffer because, until all Fe3+ present in the system is converted to Fe2+, the oxide mineral assemblage of iron remains wüstite-magnetite.
+Furthermore, the redox state of the rock remains at the same level of oxygen fugacity.
+Considering buffering the redox potential (Eh) in the Fe–O redox system, this can be compared to buffering the pH in the H+/OH− acid–base system of water.

 Once the Fe3+ is consumed, then oxygen must be stripped from the system to further reduce it and wüstite is converted to native iron.
 The oxide mineral equilibrium assemblage of the rock becomes wüstite–magnetite–iron.

 In nature, the only natural systems which are chemically reduced enough to even attain a wüstite–magnetite composition are rare, including carbonate-rich skarns, meteorites, fulgurites and lightning-affected rock, and perhaps the mantle where reduced carbon is present, exemplified by the presence of diamond or graphite.